Lingbogol Guide Camp

 Kathleen Ellen Hillman

-Kathleen Hillman was the Region Commissioner of Girl Guide in 1978-1979.
+Kathleen Hillman served as the Region Commissioner for Girl Guide in 1978-1979.

 After her passing, an Memorial service was held on 21st August, 1979 with a worship led by Keith Tinkler, the Minister of the church at which the service was held.